Kirstin17/Wildcard/README.md

 Pixel Art Generator

 The project was created for individuals to use their creativity to create fun or useful images using pixels.
 I wanted to create something visual with an artistic attribute that will draw users attention.
+Begin your experience by selecting the size of the grid you desire and start using the pixels to display your artist abilites.

 Installing
 Step 1: Copy the Repository